 Know where the buck stops.
 The bottom line is, continuing education is the responsibility of the individual social worker—not the CE provider, the licensing board, or the professional association.
 It is up to you to understand your jurisdiction’s requirements for continuing education—how your jurisdiction tabulates CE time (“clock hours” versus “contact hours,” for example), which types of courses will not be accepted, etc. If you don’t know what these requirements are, you can find out by contacting your board.

 Understand the powers of the licensing board.
 Your jurisdiction’s licensing/certification board always has the final say about whether the continuing education courses you took will be approved.
-ASWB’s Approved Continuing Education (ACE) program identifies providers capable of delivering high-quality, appropriate continuing education, but it is ultimately the social worker’s responsibility to see to it that actual CE gained fits within the board’s definitions of acceptable continuing education.
+ASWB’s Approved Continuing Education program identifies providers and courses capable of delivering high-quality, appropriate continuing education, but it is ultimately the social worker’s responsibility to see to it that actual CE gained fits within the board’s definitions of acceptable continuing education.
 Familiarize yourself with your licensing board’s continuing education rules.
 If you’re considering a particular CE program and have a question about whether your board will accept it, contact your board for clarification before you take the course.

 It isn’t just about the course.
 When it comes to continuing education, details matter.
 Your licensing board will likely need the correct kinds of documentation verifying your attendance, and you should be able to rely on your CE provider’s record keeping.
 Continuing education providers should be able to do the following: